imarc/mill4-wp-starter-theme/README.md

 ## View Composers

-Mill 4 includes a basic view composer system for adding custom context data to your views.
+Mill 4 includes a basic view composer system for adding custom context data to your Twig templates.
 To create a new view composer, follow these steps:

  1. **Create a View Composer Class**:
 Create a new class for your view composer.
 This class should extend the `ViewComposer` class provided by the theme.
 For example: